 For a growing number of younger investors, investing with a conscience is now a guiding principle.

 They don’t want to profit from amoral corporate behavior.
 Hundreds of billions of dollars are at stake.
-In fact, more than $8 trillion is invested in socially responsible products and causes.
+In fact, nearly $12 trillion is invested under ESG strategies, according to the Harvard Business Review.

 How to Invest in Socially Responsible Companies

 Let’s say you have $500 to invest.
 The best option is to pick an investment fund that holds the stocks of companies committed to running on the ESG criteria.

 There are thousands of funds to choose from.

 Many are broadly focused and reactive, shunning companies that exploit our worst behaviors by trafficking in addictive products such as slot machines, cigarettes, and booze.
 Let’s not forget the manufacturers of guns and other weapons.
 They’re certainly on the ESG shit list.

 Socially Responsible Investing Isn’t About Being a Hater